What’s are Bitcoin Over-the-Counter (OTC) brokers?

 Often OTC brokers will have a cash option – for both buying and selling Bitcoin.
 It’s important to remember for large quantities of cash, KYC registration is required.
 On top of this, proof of funds may also be requested.

 To comply with anti-money laundering laws, OTC brokers will require you to submit official documentation such as Identity, Proof of address, bank account statements, proof of income or proof of funds.
+The type of identification required however would depend on the OTC brokers own company requirements and any information as required by the laws of the relevant jurisdiction.

 There are OTC services for altcoins and even coins that are not yet listed on exchanges.
 These OTCs will function similar to a matchmaker – matching sellers and buyers of a particular asset.
 One such example is Silverway – an OTC deal platform and deal aggregation platform.